Doina (Eminescu): Background

 A poet as well as a folklorist, Eminescu was well acquainted with the traditional forms of Romanian poetry, and wrote several poems in folkloric style—his Transylvanian enemy, Alexandru Grama, could therefore claim that Eminescu had simply plagiarized Transylvanian doine.
 As noted by Eminescu expert Perpessicius, one of his first published works, taken up by Familia in the 1860s, was a "type of doina" or a "pseudo-doina".
 Another variation on that pattern is addressed to "His Majesty, The Forest" (Codrule, Măria ta), with the poet asking to be turned into a tree branch, rocking into eternal slumber.
 Seen by scholars as an early draft of Doina, it was described as "hollow" and "rudimentary" by critic Constanța Marinescu.
 However, according to Călinescu, such works sound less "gauche" than actual folk poetry, as polished for print by Vasile Alecsandri.
 Contrarily, Perpessicius asserts that Eminescu was less talented that Alecsandri, never matching his work as a folklorist or folklore-inspired versifier.
 According to scholar Marin Bucur, Marinescu is essentially wrong in treating the draft as an actual poem, and also in failing to see why Doina itself is a worthy piece.

 Eminescu's interest in doine only peaked after 1877, when he was living as a journalist in Bucharest, and began systematic readings from collections of folk poetry.
 They were integrated into a vast fund of drafts and versions for Doina, which, as noted by Perpessicius, cannot realistically be published together as a critical instrument.
-In its final form, Doina is popularly associated with the unveiling at Iași in June 1883, of a monument to Prince Stephen.
+In its final form, Doina is popularly associated with the unveiling at Iași, in June 1883, of a monument to Prince Stephen.
 Eminescu was by then erratic and fatigued, displaying, already from May 1883, the early stages of a mental breakdown.
 Lodging with Ion Creangă in Iași, he shocked his old friend by brandishing a revolver, explained by the poet as a defense against unspecified enemies.
-He never actually attended the unveiling of Stephen's statue, only showing up for parallel ceremonies at Junimea society.
+He never actually attended the unveiling of Stephen's statue, either because he feared his apparent collapse would generate gossip and public ridicule, or because an old enemy, Bogdan Petriceicu Hasdeu, had announced his participation; he did however show up for parallel ceremonies at Junimea society.
 It was there that he first read his Doina, on June 4.
 The audience was reportedly enthusiastic, and moved in to hug Eminescu.
 Doina was first published by the Junimist monthly Convorbiri Literare on July 1.